an4s911/100-days-of-code/log.md

 **Today's Progress**: I learned conditionals in JavaScript such as `if...else if...else` statements.
 The `switch...case...default` statements.
 And the *ternary or conditional operator* with the `?:` syntax.

-I did the tasks given on the MDN site.
+I did the first task on conditionals on the MDN site.
+I have to complete the others.

 <!-- **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality. -->